Katended/react_frontend/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

-  * A basic understanding of React and Git
+- A basic understanding of React and Git

 ### Setup

 ```
 git@github.com:Katended/react_frontend.git

 ```

 ### Install

 1. Install React and project dependencies

-### 🚀 Live Demo

-Coming soon!

 ### 🚀 Back-end Link

 [Back-end Link](git@github.com:Katended/rails_backend.git)

 ### Usage

 To run the project, execute the following command:

 ```